 Often, they want to pick your pockets.
 They’re not just nerdy teenagers looking for an ego trip.
 No, they’re hacking to get rich quick, using your passwords, your identity, your banking information, your credit card information, and anything else they can get their hands on.
 That’s why they’re called cyber criminals.

 Other times, they want to use your website or computer for their clandestine activities – pirated software, phony prescription drugs, pirated music – and pick other people’s pockets.

 These cyber pirates opt to leech your computer juice or good reputation for their questionable activities instead of doing the hard work of building a reputable business themselves.

-To do this, they identify a vulnerability in a software, create a software that exploits that vulnerability, then send their program into the web to comb for unsuspecting sites that have the vulnerable software.
+To do this, they identify a web based vulnerability, create a program that exploits that vulnerability, then send their program into the web to comb for unsuspecting sites that are affected by the vulnerability.

 If your site is one of them, it gets attacked.
 Once the hacker has gained access to your site, they will either spam your site or install malware.

 The Difference Between Spam and Malware

 Hacks can take on two faces: spam and/or malware.

 We’re all familiar with email spam.
 Who hasn’t gotten those emails posing as a well-known brand name that wants you to verify your information or claiming that a destitute widow’s son is dying in the hospital?